hans-gif-24/CCM101-hcayaban/README.md

 The laboratory also included a **KillerCoda Linux system investigation**, where I examined the operating system, CPU, memory, and disk resources and connected these resources to equivalent cloud computing services.

-Finally, I completed a **mission reflection** and organized the results in my GitHub portfolio.
+Finally, I completed a mission reflection and organized the results in my GitHub portfolio.
 This laboratory helped me improve my skills in **cloud platform comparison, decision-making, research, technical documentation, and cloud solution recommendation**.

+### ☁️ Laboratory 04 — Cloud-Native Engineer

+The fourth laboratory introduced me to the basics of **cloud-native development and Docker containers**.
+I learned about the differences between Virtual Machines (VMs) and containers, including their architecture, startup time, resource usage, and isolation.

+The activities included researching virtualization and containerization, checking the Docker environment using commands such as `docker --version` and `docker info`, and downloading the Nginx image to create and run a container.

+I also practiced deploying a web server using Docker and accessing the Nginx welcome page through the KillerCoda **Traffic** feature.
+This helped me understand port mapping and how applications can be accessed in a remote cloud environment.

+Another important part of the laboratory was learning the **Docker container lifecycle**.
+I practiced listing, stopping, verifying, and removing containers using commands such as `docker ps`, `docker stop`, `docker ps -a`, and `docker rm`.

+Overall, this laboratory helped me develop practical skills in **Docker, container management, web server deployment, troubleshooting, and cloud-native technologies**.
+It also improved my confidence in using terminal commands and documenting my technical activities through Markdown and GitHub.

 ---

 ## 🗂️ What This Portfolio Contains

 * 🧪 **Laboratory Activities** — Completed laboratory tasks, activities, and exercises
-* 💻 **Technical Exercises** — Practical cloud computing and Linux-based activities
+* 💻 **Technical Exercises** — Practical cloud computing, Linux, and Docker activities
 * ☁️ **Cloud Research** — Information and research about AWS, Azure, and GCP
 * 📊 **Comparisons & Decision Matrices** — Cloud service comparisons and platform recommendations
+* 🐳 **Docker & Containerization** — Container deployment, management, and lifecycle commands
 * 📸 **Screenshots** — Visual documentation and evidence of completed tasks
 * 🖥️ **System Information** — Hardware, software, operating system, and infrastructure details
 * 📝 **Technical Documentation** — Organized Markdown files, reports, and technical notes